prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 > To define constants `const` keyword will suffice `const PI = 3.141593`.

-Most frequent property is `.length`.
-You would use it like: `a.length`.
+Most frequently used Array property is `.length`.
+You would use it like: `a.length` in our example.

 Core Array methods: